 Arch and its subsidiaries also operate thermal mines in the Powder River Basin and Colorado.
 These mines produce thermal coal for sale into the domestic and international power generation markets as well as industrial applications.
-Arch intends on completing its strategic transition towards steel and metallurgical markets, while managing the long-term wind-down of its legacy thermal assets in the Powder River Basin and Colorado including considering the needs of the Company's thermal employee base, mining communities, and thermal power customers.
-The Company remains confident that the thermal mines can and will self-fund their own closure obligations while at the same time providing significant, incremental cash flow that will complement the strong cash-generating capabilities of the Company's core metallurgical franchise.
+We intend on completing our strategic transition towards steel and metallurgical markets, while managing the long-term wind-down of our legacy thermal assets in the Powder River Basin and Colorado including considering the needs of our thermal employee base, the communities in which we operate, and thermal power customers.
+We remain confident that the thermal mines will self-fund their own closure obligations while at the same time providing significant, incremental cash flow that will complement the strong cash-generating capabilities of our core metallurgical franchise.

-Arch believes that its long-term success depends upon achieving excellence in mine safety and environmental stewardship; conducting business in an most ethical and transparent manner; investing in its people and the communities in which it operates; and demonstrating strong corporate governance.
-With its strategic shift towards metallurgical products - which are an essential input in the production of new steel - the Company has realigned its value proposition to reflect the global economy's intensifying focus on de-carbonization.
-During the year, the Company joined Responsible Steel, the steel industry's first global not-for-profit multi-stakeholder standard and certification initiative.
-Arch is the first and only U.S. metallurgical coal producer to join the organization to date.
+We believe that our long-term success depends upon achieving excellence in mine safety and environmental stewardship; conducting business in a most ethical and transparent manner; investing in our people and the communities in which we operate; and demonstrating strong corporate governance.
+With our strategic shift towards metallurgical products - which are an essential input in the production of new steel - we have aligned our value proposition to reflect the global economy's intensifying focus on de-carbonization.
+In 2021, we joined Responsible Steel, the steel industry's first global not-for-profit multi-stakeholder standard and certification initiative.
+We are the first and only U.S. metallurgical coal producer to join the organization to date.

-Arch is a demonstrated leader in mine safety, with an average lost-time incident rate of 1.01 which is well below the national average of 2.36 (which represents the national average through the third quarter of 2021).
-Arch subsidiaries have won nine Sentinels of Safety awards - the nation's highest honor for excellence in mine safety - over the course of the past 10 years.
+We are a demonstrated leader in mine safety, with an average lost-time incident rate during the past five years that is nearly 2.5 times better than the industry average.
+Our subsidiaries have won 10 Sentinels of Safety awards - the nation's highest honor for excellence in mine safety - in the past 11 years.